harrietrs/rap-community-of-practice/docs/training_resources/R/git_with_RStudio.md

 ![](../../images/create_new_project.PNG)

 iv.
-You should be able to see the project structure on the lower right hand side windown as it is displayed on GitHub.
+You should be able to see the project structure on the lower right hand side window as it is displayed on GitHub.

 ![](../../images/project_structure.PNG)

 v.
-On the top toolbar select File -> New File -> Rscript and save the file somewhere in your repository (don't forget to name your Rscipt!).
+On the top toolbar select File -> New File -> Rscript and save the file somewhere in your repository (don't forget to name your Rscript!).

 vi.
 Add something into that file, a simple print statement or a comment.